 Organic Beef

-Organic beef implies beef coming from cattle that have not been raised in feedlots for an extended period.
-You cannot place these types of cattle in crowded, unsanitary, or dirty conditions.
-They feed on grain or are confined in feedlots for only a limited period of their life.
+Organic beef implies beef from cattle not raised in feedlots for an extended period.
+You cannot place these cattle in crowded, unsanitary, or dirty conditions.
+They feed on grain or are confined in feedlots for a limited period.

-Organic beef tends to be very costly because these cattle are grown using several supplements that are pretty expensive.
+Organic beef tends to be very costly because these cattle are grown using several pretty expensive supplements.

 Natural vs Organic Meat